by Debra Wood, RN

 Images of your chest may be needed.
 This can be done with:

-coronary artery bypass surgery.
+Heart failure may be due to blockages in the arteries.
+Treatments to relieve these blockages include angioplasty, stent placement, and coronary artery bypass surgery.
 These may lead to improved heart function and symptoms.
 For certain genetic causes, other treatments may also improve heart function.
 For many patients, however, treatment is aimed at relieving symptoms and preventing further damage.

 Changes to eliminate anything that adds to the disease or worsens symptoms: